spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/publish-and-synchronize-repeated-export.md

 To trigger data re-publish for a resource, there should be a corresponding publisher plugin created for this resource.

-See [Implementing event trigger publisher plugins](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implementing-event-trigger-publisher-plugins.html) to learn how to create it.
+See [Implement event trigger publisher plugins](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implement-event-trigger-publisher-plugins.html) to learn how to create it.